- 1 Control phosphorus and phosphates to avoid organism acidity and progression of CRF

 You can not eat certain foods rich in proteins that contain too much phosphorus or purines.
 The following section specifies what amounts and types of protein-rich foods are adequate, and which ones should not be consumed: Proteins in chronic kidney disease

-More information on kidney disease diet guide an other kidney diseases in the listing above.
+More information on kidney disease diet guide an other kidney diseases.